The following e-Learning Modules are available to all UEA staff - please note that most are mandatory for some or all staff as stated.

 Health and Safety (Generic)

 Essential for all staff

-This raining is now available as a web-based course via Blackboard and provides fundamental health and safely advice and guidance for all UEA staff.
+This training is now available as a web-based course via Blackboard and provides fundamental health and safety advice and guidance for all UEA staff.

 Use of display screen equipment (DSE)

 Essential for all staff using DSE